tdegeus/GooseEYE/docs/examples/python/readme.rst

 Theory
 ------

 The most basic statistic determines the typical distance over which two points (pixels, voxels, ...) are related to each other.
-This is best understood by considering a binary 2D-image, wherein each pixel is either black or white.
-This is described by the following indicator function, indicating the 'gray-scale' of a pixel at position :math:`\vec{x}_i`:
+This is best understood by considering a binary 2D image, wherein each pixel is either black or white.
+This is described by the following indicator function, indicating the 'greyscale' of a pixel at position :math:`\vec{x}_i`:

 .. math::